enspiral/improvements/README.md

 # Improvements

 This is a place for tracking improvements at Enspiral.

-The lifecycle of an improvement is
+There are two ways of interacting with the data

+* The [raw github interface](https://github.com/enspiral/improvements/issues) is the best place for advanced searches.
+Checkout the [advanced github documentation](https://help.github.com/articles/searching-issues/) for search tips.
+* [Waffle](https://waffle.io/enspiral/improvements) is the best place to get an overview of improvements in progress

+Github issues are like a wiki, which means everyone can create or edit issues or change their status.
+Be careful on the Waffle board as moving a card will update its status.

-#Improvement lifecycle
+##Improvement lifecycle

 ### Backlog
 This is where an improvement starts.
 It could be a question, a problem or an idea to make things better.
 It could bea quick note or a lengthy treatise.